Emile666/C100_pid_stm8s105/README.md

 - An alarm relay is added.
 It is able to switch 16 A at 230V.
 During normal operation, it is open and closed when an alarm is present.

 ![C100 main PCB built 1](img/pcb_uc_mounted_front.jpg)
-*PCB frontpanel and soldered to existing frontpanel*
+*Picture of the new Main-PCB soldered to the existing frontpanel*

 This picture shows how the components were soldered and how the connection to the existing frontpanel is made.
 The entire PCB fits nicely in the existing housing.

 ![C100 main PCB built 2](img/pcb_uc_mounted_back.jpg)
-*Solder-side of new PCB board*
+*Solder-side of the new Main-PCB board*

 The solder-side contains the alarm relay and also the interfaces for the wireless interface and the Real-Time-Clock (RTC).